USER MANUAL 6H860AX FAGOR

 The symbol indicates that the appliance must not be disposed of in traditional bins for domestic waste.

-Take your oven to the a special collection centre.
+Take your oven to a special collection centre.
 Recycling domestic appliances will prevent negative consequences for health and the environment and will allow savings on energy and resources.

 For further information, contact the local authorities or the shop where you bought the oven.